Avatar

 Search for AREN

-In some cases, however, pets can have a severe reaction to a sting which can cause its airways to close and your pet to be deprived of air.
+In most cases, a sting on a dog is a minor issue that causes localised swelling, but sometimes the reaction can be severe, causing their airways to close and your pet to be deprived of air.
 In these severe cases the sting doesn’t have to be near the face for this to happen.

-• Swelling at the site of the sting
+• Significant swelling at the site of the sting

 • Drooling